ronnachate/inventory-api-nestjs/README.md

 ## Description

-Inventory Rest api version with [Nest]
+Inventory Rest api version with Nest, and TypeORM

 ## Installation